Stockholm Archipelago Sweden Travel Guide

 Double-check flight, accommodation, and tour reservations for accuracy and avoid surprises.

-Plan your transport from Stockholm Arlanda to your city accommodation or directly to where the ferry leaves from.
+Plan your transport from Stockholm Arlanda to your city accommodation or without an intermediary to where the ferry leaves from.

 Arrange for internet on your phone upon arrival by securing an eSIM or planning a local physical SIM card purchase.